FitNest-AI/Fitnest-backend/docs/dietPreference.md

 # Diet Preference

-This Api will be used to authenticate new user
+This Api will be used to provide Diet Preference Data.

-## 1.insertDietPrefData
+## 1.Insert Diet Preference

 **HTTP Request**
 ```